21 Must Have Items for Your CrossFit Garage Gym

 Click here to read more about our rowing machine reviews.

-Ideally it will also have the Westside hole pattern, which allows you to pin-point your bar placement by offering a one inch hole distance for the bench press range and 2 inch for the squat range.
+Ideally, Power Rack will also have the Westside hole pattern, which allows you to pinpoint your bar placement by offering a one-inch hole distance for the bench press range and 2 inches for the squat range.

 Click here to read our massive guide for the best doorway pull up bars.